How do I apply for consent orders?

 • Where a base amount is allocated then that amount cannot exceed the value of the interest (see Section 90XT(4)).

-If you are seeking an order that imposes an obligation on the Trustee of the superannuation plan you must satisfy the Court that the Trustee has been accorded procedural fairness in relation to the making of the order.
+If you are seeking a splitting order that imposes an obligation on the Trustee of the superannuation fund you must satisfy the Court that the Trustee has been sent a copy of the draft splitting order.
+This accords the Trustee procedural fairness in relation to the making of the order.

 1. the terms of the orders that will be sought from the Court to bind the Trustee